New England Journal of Medicine June 16, 2016

 PhD

-The ENCHANTED trial utilized a non-inferiority margin of 1.14 for the odds ratio of a poor outcome.
-Critique the selection of this margin and its impact on the study's power to detect subtle differences in functional recovery.
+The ENCHANTED trial used a non-inferiority margin of 1.14 for the odds ratio of death or disability.
+How does the selection of this specific margin influence the trial's validity, and what are the statistical challenges in defining an 'acceptable' loss of efficacy?

 Key Response